 A late-payment penalty is assessed when you fail to pay the tax you owe by the due date.
 This penalty could result from two different underpayment situations and is assessed at either 2 percent or 10 percent of the unpaid liability based on the number of days the payment is late.
 The penalty rates used on this form are for returns due on or after January 1, 2005.
-For returns due before January 1, 2005, see Publication 103.
+For returns due before January 1, 2005, see Publication 103, Penalties and Interest for Illinois Taxes.